-Performance Criteria - "Performance Criteria" means any criteria that the Committee determines in its sole discretion, including, without limitation, individual performance or, with respect to the Company, a subsidiary of the Company, or any business unit thereof, any one or more or any combination of the following: AFFO, AFFO/Share, net earnings or net income (before or after taxes), operating income, earnings per share, net sales or revenue growth, adjusted net income, net operating profit or income, return measures (including, but not limited to, return on assets, capital, invested capital, equity, sales, or revenue), cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, and cash flow return on investment), earnings before or after taxes, interest, depreciation, and/or amortization, gross or operating margins, productivity ratios, share price (including, but not limited to, growth measures and total stockholder return), cost control, margins, operating efficiency, market share, customer satisfaction or employee satisfaction, working capital, management development, succession planning, taxes, depreciation and amortization or economic value added.
+Performance Criteria - "Performance Criteria" means any criteria that the Committee determines in its sole discretion, including, without limitation, individual performance or, with respect to the Company, a subsidiary of the Company, or any business unit, division, operating unit, segment or other portion of the Company or one or more subsidiaries, any one or more or any combination of the following: AFFO, AFFO/Share, Environmental, Social, and Governance ("ESG") metrics, net earnings or net income (before or after taxes), operating income, earnings per share, net sales or revenue growth, adjusted net income, net operating profit or income, return measures (including, but not limited to, return on assets, capital, invested capital, equity, sales, or revenue), cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, and cash flow return on investment), earnings before or after taxes, interest, depreciation, and/or amortization, gross or operating margins, productivity ratios, share price (including, but not limited to, growth measures and total stockholder return), cost control, margins, operating efficiency, market share, customer satisfaction or employee satisfaction, working capital, management development, succession planning, taxes, depreciation and amortization or economic value added.

 Performance Period - "Performance Period" means the fiscal year of the Company over which attainment of one or more Performance Goals will be measured for the purpose of determining a Participant's right to, and payment of, a Bonus Award.
-For purposes of the 2021 AIP, the Performance Period will begin on January 1, 2021 and end on December 31, 2021.
-The Committee, in its sole discretion, may adjust the duration of the Performance Period at any time before the term of the originally established Performance Period has expired.
+For purposes of the 2022 Annual Incentive Plan, the Performance Period will begin on January 1, 2022 and end on December 31, 2022.
+The

+Committee, in its sole discretion, may adjust the duration of the Performance Period at any time before the term of the originally established Performance Period has expired.